Great-Sun-Group/credex-core/projects/workplan/subscriptions.md

 ## Security Considerations

-1. Secured credex enforcement
+1. ✅ Secured credex enforcement
-2. Payment validation integrity
+2. ✅ Payment validation integrity
-3. Authorization checks
+3. ✅ Authorization checks
-4. Tier status protection
+4. 🔄 Tier status protection

 This implementation plan provides a structured approach to adding subscription capabilities while maintaining system integrity and preparing for future enhancements.
 The focus is on delivering a robust initial implementation that handles tier 3 subscriptions while laying the groundwork for future tier additions and features.

+Legend:
+✅ Completed
+🔄 In Progress